 Minor Settlement: What You Need to Know

 When the personal injury involves an adult plaintiff, it’s easy to complete the process, but it becomes tougher when a child is involved.
 Nevertheless, with the right presentation, your minor will have the settlement approval.
 The law in Colorado approves minor settlements to the best of their interest.
-At Combs and Brown, we endeavor to offer the best personal injury representation to our clients.
+At The Brown Law Firm, we endeavor to offer the best personal injury representation to our clients.

 Personal Injury Claims Concerning Minors in Colorado